Osaka with Kids (and Toddlers): Best Things to Do and Family-Friendly Itinerary

 Image Credit: Unsplash

-• Osaka to Hiroshima—under 2 hours by Shinkansen, doable with older kids.
+• Osaka to Hiroshima: Under 2 hours by Shinkansen

 Getting Around Osaka with Kids